BrianWhelanDublin/milestone-project-4/TESTING.md

   - As the business owner, I would like my customers to be able to shop on the site easily.
     - The site has been built with the user in mind to allow ease of flow for shopping and navigating the site.

+## Unit Testing

+- ### Django Unit Testing

+    - Each app was tested using Django unit testing.
+    - Tests where written to test the Urls, Models, Forms, and the Views.
+    - To run the tests in the terminal you can type the following command -
+        ```
+            python3 manage.py test
+        ```
+    - To show how much of the app has been covered by the testing I used coverage.
+    - Coverage generates a report to show how much of the code that has been tested and how much is yet to be tested.
+    - You can then run coverage html to show the report on the screen.
+    - To open the report you can run
+        -
+        ```
+            python3 -m http.server
+        ```
+    - I've included the reports for each app below.

+## Test and Bugs During Development

+## Defensive Programming and Security

+## Manual Testing

+## Validators

+## Responsiveness and Browsers

+## Accessibility

+## Known Bugs